hms-dbmi/GenoPheno-CatalogShiny/README.md

 3. Include WGS and/or WES data as part of the genomic data content
 4. Include at least 100 recorded phenotypic variables per subject
 5. The dataset has to be accessible through a website or by collaboration with investigators
+6. All the resources (data and website) have to be available in English

 All five criteria must be met for a dataset to be considered.